 Maybe it only has the information if the VM is started/shutdown by virt-manager?

 #2 Updated by Carsten Friedrich about 10 years ago

 It would also be good if CPU and memory allocations would be marked as free when a VM is in this state.
 E.g. I have very limited computing resources here and my users tend to use the VM internal shutdown rather than Stop when they don't need the VM.
 This leaves me with cloud nodes appearing as fully allocated in OpenNebula while in reality they don't have any work.

-#3 Updated by Ruben S. Montero over 7 years ago
+#3 Updated by Ruben S. Montero about 8 years ago

 - Status changed from New to Closed

 - Resolution set to fixed

 - Affected Versions OpenNebula 3.4 added